 6. Use the Pomodoro method.

+The next step on how to stop being lazy is using a very interesting technique, the Pomodoro method.
 The Pomodoro method is a productivity technique that involves working for 25-minute bursts, followed by 5-minute breaks.
 After four work sessions, you are able to have a 15-minute break.

 When you start your timer, you know that in 25 minutes you’ll have a break, taking away the sense that your task is endless or unmanageable.